braze-inc/braze-docs/_docs/_user_guide/getting_started/users_segments.md

 #### Standard attributes

-Standard attributes are predefined attributes that can be tracked by Braze after you integrate the Braze SDK into your app.
-These attributes are common pieces of user information that most apps would find useful, such as demographics and device data.
+Standard attributes are predefined attributes you can track with Braze after integrating the SDK into your app.
+They are common pieces of user information that most apps would find useful, such as demographics and device data.
 Examples include:

 - First Name
 - Last Name